selste/ansible-role-jenkins/README.md

     jenkins_version: "1.644"
     jenkins_pkg_url: "http://www.example.com"

-(Optional) Then Jenkins version can be pinned to any version available on `http://pkg.jenkins-ci.org/debian/` (Debian/Ubuntu) or `http://pkg.jenkins-ci.org/redhat/` (RHEL/CentOS).
+(Optional) The Jenkins version can be pinned to any version available on `http://pkg.jenkins-ci.org/debian/` (Debian/Ubuntu) or `http://pkg.jenkins-ci.org/redhat/` (RHEL/CentOS).
 If the Jenkins version you need is not available in the default package URLs, you can override the URL with your own; set `jenkins_pkg_url` (_Note_: the role depends on the same naming convention that `http://pkg.jenkins-ci.org/` uses).

     jenkins_url_prefix: ""